pearcej/cppds/_sources/BasicDS/InfixPrefixandPostfixExpressions.rst

 #.
 Create an empty stack called ``opstack`` for keeping operators.
    Create an empty list for output.

 #.
-Convert the input infix string to a list by using the string method
-   ``split``.

-#.
-Scan the token list from left to right.
+Scan the current token of the input list from left to right (using a loop).

-   -  If the token is an operand, append it to the end of the output list.
+   -  If the token is an operand, append it to the end of the output list(vector).

    -  If the token is a left parenthesis, push it on the ``opstack``.